TheWolfStreet/ags2-shell/README.md

   imports = [inputs.ags.homeManagerModules.default];
   programs.ags = {
     enable = true;
-    # WARNING: Do not use submodules, nix flakes won't see them, use subtrees
+    # WARNING: For nix flakes to see submodules set inputs.self.submodules = true
     configDir = ../ags2-shell; # Path to this repository
     # And a few expected things in the environment like bash and which
     extraPackages = with pkgs; [